yifandeng2002/ARBOx/README.md

 6. Build and run the project in Xcode
 7. Point your device's camera at an image target to activate the AR experience

-## License
-This project is licensed under the [Insert License Name] license.

-## Contact
-For any questions or concerns, please contact [Your Name and Email].